Founded in Rockport, Maine as Environment Northeast

 All Cost-Effective Energy Efficiency (ACE) Policy

-Our All-Cost-Effective Energy Efficiency (ACE) policy was adopted as official state policy in Massachusetts, Connecticut, Rhode Island and Maine starting in 2006 through 2009.
-As a result, these states saw dramatic results with significant energy efficiency offerings to their residents:
+We developed the All-Cost-Effective Energy Efficiency (ACE) policy which was adopted as official state policy in Massachusetts, Connecticut, Rhode Island and Maine starting in 2006 through 2009.

 - Massachusetts’ energy efficiency program expanded 4-fold – from $125 million year to $540 million/year.